Last Updated 14/08/2021.

 Things to See in Richmond Park For Free

 Richmond Park is a fair way out of central London, around 45 mins on the District Line from the middle of town.

 I include it because your kids will probably never get a better chance to get up close and personal with red and fallow deer.
 We live out here, we go for a walk in the park most weeks, Richmond itself is a stunning spot on the Thames, it’s well worth making the trip and strolling along the Thames.
 You’ll be bumping into celebrities constantly, everyone lives out here, darling.

 I believe you can still splash in the fountains on hot summer days, but you’d better check that one with the local constabulary.
-You can also see this large blue chicken on one of the plinths at the moment.
+You can also see this large blue chicken or one of his art installation friends on one of the plinths at the back of Trafalgar Square.
 The art displays here change fairly regularly.

 Other Free Events and Attractions for Kids in London